DeSantis chooses his words carefully in escalating war with Trump

 Trump’s camp has tried to do the same to DeSantis, calling him a “swamp puppet” and playing down his accomplishments as Florida’s governor.
 In a party where being a political outsider still holds broad appeal, neither wants to be tagged as the candidate of the establishment.

-“That’s why they’re doing it,” said Doug Kochel, a veteran Republican presidential campaign operative in Iowa.
+“That’s why they’re doing it,” said David Kochel, a veteran Republican presidential campaign operative in Iowa.
 “It’s a dirty word.”

 DeSantis’ tour of the three states that will hold the first nominating contests of the Republican primary next year was aimed at quickly cementing himself as Trump’s largest threat.